Links to Quaker Organizations

 Meets at Sherwood Oaks retirement center in Cranberry, north of Pittsburgh.

 It is to enhance the worship experience for many Friends who cannot travel

 into Pittsburgh every Sunday, especially in bad weather.

-The worship group meets every 4th Sunday at 10:30 am.
+The worship group meets every 2nd and 4th Sunday at 10:30 am.

 Sites of Interest

 http://leym.org/ - The larger body to which Pittsburgh Friends

 http://www.quaker.org/ - Hosts many meeting and other sites

 Belief.net http://www.belief.net/ - Are you